mayank99/ecsstatic/package/README.md

 });
 ```

-For importing npm, pass its name to the `resolvePackages` option.
+For importing an npm package, pass its name to the `resolvePackages` option.

 ```js
 export default defineConfig({